tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 Have TAs circulate the room and ensure that students are looking at example code and trying to understand the different vulnerabilities they are researching.

-Some vulnerabilities may be very complex or low-level, encourage the students to dig deeper into a concept they uncover that they don't understand by researching more examples online.
+Some vulnerabilities may be very complex or low-level.
+Encourage students to dig deeper into any concepts they uncover that they don't understand by researching more examples online.

-If students get too confused, have them move onto other vulnerabilities and have them take a step back and slow down, or practice working with the example code in Remix.
+If students get too confused, have them move onto other vulnerabilities, or take a step back and slow down, or practice working with the example code in Remix.

 ### 17. Instructor Do: Review SWCs (5 min)